 Any dental tartar that develops above your gum line can be particularly harmful to you.
 The bacterial buildup of dental calculus can irritate and damage your gums.
 When gingivitis is left untreated, this can lead to advanced gum disease known as periodontitis.
 The bacteria in periodontal disease patients causes the breakdown of bone and tissue.
 Periodontitis is the leading cause of tooth loss in the United States.

 If you don’t look after your teeth, gingivitis can worsen.
-Calculus formation pockets develop between the gums and teeth, becoming infected by bacteria.
+Calculus formation and pockets develop between the gums and teeth, becoming infected by bacteria.
 This condition is periodontitis.

 The bacterial buildup in gum disease is also linked to heart disease, diabetes, and other dental health issues.